adriengivry/Overload/CONTRIBUTING.md

 * Private static variables: `_CAPS_LOCK_WITH_UNDERSCORES`
 * Function/Method arguments: `p_lowerCamelCase`
 * Function/Method names: `UpperCamelCase`
+* Constants: `kUpperCamelCase`
 * Class member variables are located on file bottom
+* Avoid using macros to define constants, prefer using `constexpr` instead.
+* Tabs are preferred over spaces.
+* Always end your files with an empty line.
+* Avoid aligning variable names and values using tabulations.
+* Scope blocks should start on a new line.
-* Comment your functions, enums, classes, methods ([Javadoc style](https://en.wikipedia.org/wiki/Javadoc)) Some coding convention could have been forget while redacting this document, so always refer to the existing code base!
+* Comment your functions, enums, classes, methods ([Javadoc style](https://en.wikipedia.org/wiki/Javadoc))

+Some coding conventions may have been overlooked during the writing of this document, so always refer to the existing codebase.

 ## Thanks!
 Thanks for being part of the Overload Tech. team!